LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2stbc_istyle_cur_contr_on_S_and_N

 ``b2stbc_istyle_cur_contr_on_S_and_N``    type: ``integer``    default: ``2``
-    When set to '2', SPB's form of adding currents on the South core boundary is included by using BCPOT=12, and on the SOuth PFR and North boundaries by using BCPOT=13.
+    When set to '2', SPB form of adding currents on the South core boundary is included by using BCPOT=12, and on the South PFR and North boundaries by using BCPOT=13.
 It is recommended '2', in conjunction with the BCPOT=12 and BCPOT=13 settings, respectively.
-    When set to '1', SPb's form of adding currents on South and North boundaries is done explicitly in addition to other existing boundary conditions for the potential equation.
+    When set to '1', SPB form of adding currents on South and North boundaries is done explicitly in addition to other existing boundary conditions for the potential equation.
     The old 5.0 calculation is recovered by using the value '0'.

 .. index:: b2stbc_istyle_fchi

 ``b2stbc_istyle_fchi``    type: ``integer``    default: ``0``
-    If '1', explicitly use the expression (bx\*cs\*na) of particle flux (fna) from boundary condition instead of fna.
+    If '1', explicitly use the expression (bx\*cs\*na) of particle flux (fna) from boundary condition instead of fna, for boundary condition type BCPOT=11.

 .. index:: b2news_recalculate_contributions